Dr. Jeffrey Caruth - Fat Transfer - Plano Aesthetics

 Anne Clark: I decided to do the fat transfer to the face after Dr. Caruth had a consultation with me and decided that he could help with some of the lines that were coming because of the progressing of my age.

 Speaker: The process is the same for any of Dr. Caruth's fat transfer procedures.
 Through body jet liposuction, a water-powered wand loosens the fat from the skin layer wall.
-After the fat is removed and captured in a receptacle, it is then transferred to a stem cell separator where stem cells are removed and concentrated.
+After the fat is removed and captured in a receptacle, it is then transferred to a centrifuge where viable cells are removed and concentrated.
 Fresh fat is then washed, purified, and separated in a special filter.
-The stem cells are then returned back to this newly cleansed fat and are ready to be returned to the body.
+The viable cells are then returned back to this newly cleansed fat and are ready to be returned to the body.

 Dr. Caruth: What we're doing is we're taking fat from an area that's not wanted, say, the abdomen or thighs or something like that, and we're placing that fat into the face and revolumizing the face to create a more youthful look.